Steps in the module:

-Many job seekers think of Indeed.com as a career listing database, but that’s not all it does.
+Many job seekers think of Indeed.com as a worldwide employment-related search engine, but that is not all it does.
 If you upload your resume to your Indeed account, it is added to a resume database that employers can browse.
 When you aren’t actively job seeking and applying, interested recruiters who have discovered you on Indeed can still contact you.

 Taleo – Employer/Applicant database

 Taleo is an employer and applicant cloud-based software driven by Oracle, one of the largest corporate software organizations in the world.
 According to their statistics, almost 50% of Fortune 100 companies rely on Taleo for hiring.
-If you are applying to corporations that list jobs on Taleo, having a pre-filled Universal Profile can help you save time during the job search process since you won’t have to fill out the same information multiple times.
+If you are applying to organizations that list jobs on Taleo, having a pre-filled Universal Profile can help you save time during the job search process since you will not have to fill out the same information multiple times.

-Becoming mindful of your social media footprint doesn’t just mean cleaning up your profiles or past messes.
-It also means being more careful going forward with what you post.
+Managing your social media footprint does not just mean cleaning up your profiles; it also means being more careful with your posts.
 If you tend to post inappropriate things while angry or impaired, find ways to keep yourself from doing so.

 Social media reputation management can seem like an overwhelming task for most college students who are also juggling time commitments like school work, extracurricular activities, and internships.
 However, it is possible to cultivate a winning online presence by breaking your goals down into smaller tasks: evaluating reputation, removing inappropriate content, setting up profiles, increasing your search engine visibility, and branching out into professional networks.
-Since social media practices and norms are continually changing, students and young professionals should continue to use their accounts so that they don’t fall out of the loop.
+Since social media practices and norms are continually changing, you should continue to monitor and use your accounts so that you do not fall out of the loop.